 Workshops, Seminars, and Outreach: Address such topics as résumé and cover letter writing, interviewing skills, substantive areas of law, and job search techniques.

 Career Resource Center: Offers a Career Resource Library with numerous books, handouts, directories, articles, and other publications pertaining to all aspects of career development.

 Online Job Board: Contains all job opportunities posted at the Law School.

-Fall and Spring Interview Programs: Employers interview Boyd students during both the fall and spring semesters.
+Fall Interview Program: Employers interview Boyd students during the fall semester.
 The Fall Interview Program runs from the day after Labor Day through October.
 Employers may interview second-year full-time and third-year part-time students for summer positions and third-year full-time and fourth-year part-time students for post-graduation jobs.
-The Spring Interview Program, which includes all students, begins in early February.

 Dinner with a Rebel Lawyer: This program provides an opportunity for law students to network with Boyd alumni while receiving educational and career advice.
 Boyd alumni host one or more students for a casual meal to answer questions and provide insight about law school and the practice of law.
 This program runs throughout the year.